pmccaffrey6/Vardb/README.md

 The ```test_association ``` method accepts 4 parameters:

 1. snps [ ]: an array of snps
 2. phenotype: hash where the keys and values represent phenotypes.
-These are determined by the columns anv values in your metadata spreadsheet.
+These are determined by the columns and values in your metadata spreadsheet.
 Say you have a column called "penicillinresistance" and the values in that column's cells were things like "susceptible" or "resistant".
 An appropriate phenotype hash to test for an association would therefore be ```:penicillinresistance => 'resistant' ```
 3. minimum support: this is the minimum cutoff for the frequeny of the association amongst the whole pool of samples
 4. minimum confidence: this is the minimum cutoff for the confidence of the relationship